griptape-ai/griptape-docs/docs/griptape-tools/official-tools/google-docs-client.md

     tools=[google_docs_tool]
 )

-# Task: Create new google Doc and save content to it
+# Task: Create a new Google Doc and save content to it
 agent.run(
     "Create doc with name 'test_creation' in test folder with content 'Hey, Tony.", )